HassamGani/coodYou/README.md

 4. Provide legal content by replacing `auth.legal.placeholder` strings or presenting rich Markdown within `LegalSheetView`.
 5. Add `message`/`mailto` URL schemes to `LSApplicationQueriesSchemes` if you keep the “Open email app” shortcut.
 6. Update UI tests if you localise the displayed strings (see key list below) and keep the accessibility identifiers (`auth.emailField`, `auth.primaryButton`, `auth.inlineError`).
+7. Seed `/schools` and `/dining_halls` in Firestore; `SchoolService` and `DiningHallService` expect the schema outlined in this README and drive both authentication checks and the map experience.

 ### Testing